 Turkey offers a unique mix of lifestyle benefits and strong investment potential:

 Growing urban population.
-Turkey’s population reached approximately 87.56 million in 2024, with 76.4% living in urban areas.
+Turkey’s population reached approximately 88.4 million in 2026, with around 77% living in urban areas.

 Affordable property prices.
-The nationwide average price was $988/m² in 2024, with Istanbul averaging $1,520/m², significantly lower than in Western Europe.
+The national average price in early 2026 is around $935/m², while in Istanbul it is $1,450–1,600/m², which is still significantly lower than in Western Europe.

 Cryptocurrency Regulation in Turkey